dabeaz/curio/docs/tutorial.rst

 Curio provides the same synchronization primitives as found in the built-in ``threading`` module.
-The same techniques used by threads can be used with curio.
+The same techniques used by threads can be used with Curio.
 All things equal though, prefer to use queues if you can.

 A Chat Server
 -------------